jkenavdekar/LiU-Statistics-and-Machine-Learning/README.md

 * **[Lab2](https://github.com/Sburanga/LiU-Statistics-and-Machine-Learning/tree/master/Computational%20Statistics/Lab2)**: optimizing a model parameter by Golden-Section Search algorithm and BFGS, also discussion of comparison of these methods on the plot.

 * **[Lab3](https://github.com/Sburanga/LiU-Statistics-and-Machine-Learning/tree/master/Computational%20Statistics/Lab3)**: Cluster Sampling which provides sampling from a proportional set, each element does not have same probability to be drawn.
-And as another application of generating samples, inverse CDF method and Acceptance/rejection method to generate from different distributions.
+And as another application of generating samples, inverse CDF and Acceptance/Rejection methods are used to generate from different distributions.

 * **[Lab4](https://github.com/Sburanga/LiU-Statistics-and-Machine-Learning/tree/master/Computational%20Statistics/Lab4)**: Implementation of Metropolis-Hasting and Gibbs sampling algorithms to generate samples.